hlship/db-migrate-example/README.md

 migrate.
 Instead, we have a system where the database query will keep just a bit ahead of the customer migrating jobs.

-The use of the config library means that the several factors can be "tweaked" to find the best performing solution: the number of processing jobs, the number of customer ids fetched at a time, and the size of the buffer on the customer ids channel.
+The use of the config library means that the several factors can be "tweaked" to find the best performing solution: the number of processing jobs, the number of customer ids fetched at a time, and the size of the buffer inside the customer ids channel.

 ## The Status Board

-The status board is the code that writes to the console; the "active" part of active-status is that a line on the board is reserved for each job, and the line updates in place.
+The status board is the code that writes to the console; the "active" part of active-status is that a line on the board is reserved for each job, and the line updates in place, as changes occur.

-There's a lot going on there, as new jobs can be created as needed, and existing jobs may complete.
+There's a lot going on there, as new jobs can be created on-the-fly as needed, and existing jobs may complete.
 Further, when a job is updated, its text is written as bold (bright) text; after a fraction of a second with no further updates, it is rewritten using normal (dim) text.